-Why Balint Groups for Clinicians?
+Why Balint groups for clinicians?

 Principles of professionalism, reflection and support applying to all healthcare professionals.

-The Balint approach to review of patient management is quite different to conventional clinical post graduate work, which focuses on clinical updates and specific approaches for specific conditions.
-Instead, Balint groups seek to understand the meaning of a patient’s behaviour and symptoms.
+The Balint approach to review of patient management is quite different from conventional clinical post graduate work, which focuses on clinical updates and specific approaches for specific conditions.
+Instead, in Balint groups members seek to understand the meaning of a patient’s behaviour and symptoms.
 Groups achieve this through case presentations; exploration of the felt experience of the patient, the clinician, and what might be going on between them within the consultation.

 Specific aims and goals